fredzett/rmqa/README.md

 (Note that I will also put all files in our google classroom google drive)

-If you have any questions don't hesitate to contact me via email or via google classrooms.
+If you have any questions or encounter technical issues please don't hesitate to contact me via email or via google classrooms.

 # Table of contents

 ## Session 1 (09.10.2020)

+Note that we will be using the first session to ensure proper technical setup, also.

 ### Lecture notes